bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Yeah.
 So like I'm not suggesting we're like imminent to activate this.
-I know there's still like, you know, months, if not, like maybe a year or two on how like we're sort of like, okay, this is it.
+I know there's still like, months, if not, like maybe a year or two on how like we're sort of like, okay, this is it.
 Right.
 Like everything is great.
 Everybody agrees it's great.